South Downtown, Warsaw: Urban development

-In 1791, in accordance with the Free Royal Cities Act, the towns of Bielino, Bożydar-Kałęczyn, and Nowogrodzka, together with other suburban towns, as well as towns of Old Warsaw, and New Warsaw, were combined into a singular entity, forming the city of Warsaw.
-The execution of the act was blocked by the Targowica Confederation, which delayed the incorporation to 1794.
+In 1791, the Free Royal Cities Act abolished the satellite towns, including Bielino, Bożydar-Kałęczyn, and Nowogrodzka, joining them together with Old Warsaw and New Warsaw into the new singular entity of the city of Warsaw.
+However the execution of the act was halted by the Targowica Confederation, delaying its administrative implementation until 1794.

-On 9 August 1783 was opened the Holy Cross Cemetery, operated by the Catholic parish of the Holy Cross Church.
-It was located near the Koszyki Manor House, outside of city boundaries, between Marszłkowska, Nowogrodzka, Plater, and Wspólna Streets.
-Following the Third Partition of Poland in 1795, the Prussian administration forbade the burying of deceased in the city, resulting in a large increase in the popularity of the cemetery.
-By 1820, it was overcrowded, and in total, there were buried over 130,000 people.
-It was closed for new burials on 29 July 1831, and fully closed on 17 March 1836.
-By 1851, the unmaintained cemetery fell into decay, and in 1859, the city authorities had decided to demolish it.
-The families were given the possibility to move their relatives to the Powązki Cemetery until 1 January 1860, after which the remaining bodies were removed and placed into mass graves.
-In the following five years, the remains of the cemetery were removed and in its place were planted trees and bushes.
-In 1866, the chappel at current 68 Wspólna Street, near the former cemetery was turned into the St. Barbara Chappel.
-Between 1883 and 1885, nearby, at the current 51 Nowogrodzka Street, was constructed a larger Catholic St. Apostles Peter and Paul Church.
+On 9 August 1783, the Holy Cross Cemetery was opened near the Koszyki Manor House, outside of city boundaries, between Marszłkowska, Nowogrodzka, Plater, and Wspólna Streets.
+It was operated by the Roman Catholic parish of the Holy Cross Church.
+Following the Third Partition of Poland in 1795, the Prussian administration outlawed burials of deceased in the city, resulting in a large increase in the popularity of the cemetery.
+By 1820, it was overcrowded, and in total, over 130,000 people were buried there.
+It was closed for new burials in 1831, and fully shot down in 1836.
+By 1851, the unmaintained cemetery fell into decay, and in 1859, the municipal authorities decided to demolish it.
+The families were given the possibility to move their relatives to the Powązki Cemetery until 1 January 1860, after which the remaining bodies were relocated to mass graves.
+In the following five years, The cemetery was demolished over the next five years, with trees and bushes planted in its place.

+In 1866, a former cemetery chapel at the current 68 Wspólna Street, dating to 1782, was elevated to the status of a parish church, under the name of the St. Barbara Chapel.
+Between 1883 and 1886, the Sts.
+Apostles Peter and Paul Church was built nearby at 18 Plater Street.
+It was designed in the Romanesque Revival style.

-In 1818, the farmlands outside of the urban area were bought by the city, to organize there the military exercises, with the area being later known as the Mokotów War Field.
-From around 1825, it became the cavalry drill site.
-In 1916, the area of the Mokotów War Field had been incorporated into the city of Warsaw.
+In 1818, the farmlands to the south of Warsaw were bought by the city, and turned into a military training area, later known as the Mokotów War Field.
+In around 1825, it became the cavalry drill site.
+The area was incorporated into the city in 1916.

-The St. Alexander Church at the Three Crosses Square, built in 1825.
+The St. Alexander Church at Three Crosses Square, built in 1825.
 Photography made sometime between 1910 and 1926.

-In 1825, was opened the St. Aleksander Church, located at the Three Crosses Square.
+In 1825, the St. Alexander Church, was built at Three Crosses Square, belonging to the Roman Catholic denomination.
+It was designed by Chrystian Piotr Aigner, in the neoclassical style.
+Its construction was proposed in 1915 by Alexander I, the Tsar of Russia and King of Poland, during his first visit to the city.

-In 1827, in the area between Piękna Street and Róż Avenue, was opened the Swiss Valley Park.
+In 1827, a garden square known as the Swiss Valley Park was opened between Piękna Street and Róż Avenue.